 Things to Consider Before Adding a Visa Gift Card to Venmo

-Not all Visa gift cards are created equal: When it comes to compatibility, Venmo accepts only some Visa gift cards.
+Not all Visa gift cards are created equal, which means when it comes to compatibility, Venmo accepts only some Visa gift cards.
 To ensure this process works for you, double-check that your card is issued by a bank that supports Venmo.

-Verify and register your Visa gift card: To avoid potential issues, be sure to register and verify your card details, including your billing address.
+Also, make sure to verify and register your visa gift card to avoid potential issues.
+Be sure to register and verify your card details, including your billing address.
 Additionally, ensure the card has enough balance for successful transactions.

 Adding a Visa Gift Card to Your Venmo Balance